-Neurofibromatosis is a genetic problem that causes tumors in the nervous system.
-Tumors develop in the nerves or the tissue that surrounds the nerves, called the myelin sheath.
-Neurofibromatosis is divided into 3 types, neurofibromatosis type 1 (NF1), neurofibromatosis type 2 (NF2), and schwannomatosis.
-The type is determined by the specific genes that are affected.
+Neurofibromatosis is a genetic problem that causes tumors to grow in the nervous system.
+Tumors form in the nerves or the tissue around the nerves, called the myelin sheath.
+There are 3 types—neurofibromatosis type 1 (NF1), neurofibromatosis type 2 (NF2), and schwannomatosis.
+They are grouped by the genes that are affected.

-This articles discusses NF1, the most common neurofibromatosis.
-It affects the nerves outside the brain and spinal cord, called peripheral nerves.
+This articles discusses NF1, the most common type.
+It affects the nerves outside the brain and spinal cord.
+These are called peripheral nerves.

 |The Nervous System|

 |Copyright © Nucleus Medical Media, Inc.|

 NF1 is caused by a change in a gene that normally makes proteins to control growth in the nerves.
 When the gene is not working the proteins cannot control growth.
 Then tumors can form.

 The abnormal gene is often passed to a person from a parent.
 A person with this form of NF has a 50% chance of passing the abnormal gene to each child.
 Any parents, children, and siblings of a person who has NF could be at risk for it.

 The gene change can also happen in a person who has no family history of NF.